google/trillian/docs/claimantmodel/Book.md

 When a Claim is composed of multiple sub-claims, the Believer's trust decision may depend on the validity of all of them.
 Each sub-claim can have its own Claimant and Verifier.
 This allows for a separation of concerns and a more robust trust model.

-For example, consider a software supply chain security scenario.
-A user (Believer) wants to install a software package.
+For example, consider a software supply chain security scenario: a user (Believer) wants to install a software package.
 The high-level Claim is "this package is safe to install".
 This can be broken down into several sub-claims:

 *   **Sub-claim 1: Source Integrity.** "This binary package was built from the source code at commit `abc` in repository `XYZ`."
     *   **Claimant:** A trusted, reproducible build service.